saArbabi/DriverActionEstimators/README.md

 script.

 ## Runtime
 The average NIDM runtime per 100 time steps of policy rollout is 635 (ms).
-In our experiments, computations are done on an NVIDIA GeForce GTX 1050 and an \SI{3.2}{\giga\hertz} Intel i5-6500 CPU.
+In our experiments, computations are done on an NVIDIA GeForce GTX 1050 and an 3.2 GHz Intel i5-6500 CPU.

 ## Data Preprocessing
 The synthetic dataset we use for training contains 500 driving episodes which amount to roughly three hours of driving by 1500 drivers each with unique IDM parameters.